What To See in Hong Kong – Big Buddha in Hong Kong Lantau Island

 Well, it was the climb we had to take in order to get a closer view of the magnificent statue, and to enjoy the sweeping scene of the mountains and seas.

 Tip: Oh wait!
 At the bottom of the steps, there is a booth that sells Meal Tickets.
 These are tickets to dine a set lunch at the nearby renowned Po Lin Monastery Vegetarian Restaurant.
 A Deluxe Meal is priced at HK$128 per person (as of March 2014).
 Choose the Deluxe Set Meal.
 You won’t regret it.
 And purchase the tickets here at this booth at the base of the steps.
-Reason: You get FREE admission to the museum when you reach the Big Buddha.
+Reason: You also get FREE admission to the museum when you reach the Big Buddha.
 The artifacts, relics and art pieces are worth viewing.

 At the bottom of the steps and along the way up, there were many Incense Burners, Lamp Posts and mini Pagodas.